slugger7/auth-flows/05-cookie-auth/README.md

 - Only sent to the server that issued the cookie
 - Can be seen by JavaScript (we can fix this later)
 - Can be encrypted or unencrypted
+- Probably need to add a cookie banner

 ## Instructions